friemen/zackzack/README.md

    :rules addressbook-rules})
 ```

-As you can see there is no almost no access to technical APIs left, I
+As you can see there is almost no access to technical APIs left, I
-replaced direct HTML building in favor of a internal DSL which is
+replaced direct HTML building in favor of a internal DSL which is as
-certainly suited only for certain style of UIs.
-It's likely that a
+such certainly suited only for certain style of UIs.
+It's likely that
-concrete project will have to invent it's own DSL, and it may borrow
+a concrete project will have to invent it's own DSL, but it may borrow
 ideas from this prototype.
-The advantage adding an additional level is
+The advantage of an additional layer is
 that it becomes almost trivial to create and understand a UI like
 this.
-However, I currently don't a proof that I can maintain this
+However, I currently don't have a proof that I can maintain
-simplistic style for all cases.
+this simplistic style for all cases (which is why I started this
+prototype).

 ## Open questions